-Obesity is well known risk factor in heart disease and heart failure (3).
-Almost 11% men and 14% women had heart failure that was attributable to obesity alone, as per a New England Journal of Medicine publication on Framingham Heart Study (3).
+Obesity is a well known risk factor in heart disease and heart failure (3).
+According to a Framingham Heart Study, published in the prestigious New England Journal of Medicine publication (3), almost 11% men and 14% women had a heart failure that was attributable to obesity alone.

 In this article, we will discuss BMI, its definition, and impact of being obese or overweight on heart health.

-The chart above from CDC highlights the growing rates of obesity and overweight.
-This has a huge impact on public health, especially for heart disease and deaths from heart failure.
+The above chart from CDC shows the growing trend of obesity and overweight population.
+It reflects the huge impact of BMI on public health, especially for heart disease and deaths from heart failure.

-Recently, the Global BMI Mortality Collaboration, from University of Cambridge, UK, reviewed 239 other studies of over 10 million people across North America, Asia, Australia and New Zealand (4).
-They found a strong impact of BMI on the overall health and called for strategies to combat this rapid rise in weight gain across the world.
+Recently, the Global BMI Mortality Collaboration, from University of Cambridge, UK, reviewed 239 studies of over 10 million people across North America, Asia, Australia and New Zealand (4).
+They found BMI has a strong impact on the overall health and called for strategies to combat this rapid rise in weight gain across the world.

 Body-mass index (BMI) is a measure of body fat, calculated as the relative weight for a given height.
 Mathematically, it is weight in kg divided by square of height in meters (One needs to multiply by 703 when values are in lbs and square inches).
 Several online calculators are available to quickly assess BMI values and understand what the numbers mean.
 A value between 18 and 25 is healthy.

 BMI is a popular metric because both height and weight are measurable, easily and accurately without any expensive tools.
 In reality, BMI is not a perfect indicator of body fat or obesity but rather a measure of relative heaviness.